Your global supplier for large industrial motors

 Energy efficiency - limit values and efficiency classes

 The limit values displayed in the overview apply to a mains frequency of 50 Hz.
-On request, we will be happy to send you an overview of limit values for a mains frequency of 60 Hz.

 Designation of energy efficiency class on type plate